 David joined Renewable Northwest in June 2002.
 David is an Oregon native and has a BA from Reed College.
 Prior to working for Renewable Northwest, David has been a natural foods merchandiser for Nature's Fresh Northwest, operated his own web design company, and managed a large-format digital print shop.
 In addition to his duties at Renewable Northwest, David serves on the boards of EarthShare Oregon and The Wallace Medical Concern.

 Cameron Yourkowski, Senior Policy Manager

 Cameron’s work focuses on increasing access to transmission for renewable energy resources and increasing the efficiency and capability of the transmission system to integrate variable energy resources.
 He is active in the policy and rate setting forums at BPA, FERC, NPCC, WGA, WECC and the state legislative and regulatory bodies.
-Prior to coming to RNP in 2007, he worked for the Alaska State Legislature on energy and fisheries issues.
+Prior to coming to Renewable Northwest in 2007, he worked for the Alaska State Legislature on energy and fisheries issues.
 Cameron holds a M.S. and B.A. in economics from Portland State University and the University of Montana, respectively.